 Alcohol And Relationships: #StopSoberShaming

-I was guilty of this is my younger years, but then I grew older, got a little bit wiser, and realised I should stop behaving like this.
-In the past I’ve convinced people into going ‘out out’ when they hadn’t planned to.
+I was guilty of this in my younger years, but then I grew older, got a little bit wiser, and realised I should stop behaving like this.
+In the past, I’ve convinced people to go ‘out out’ when they hadn’t planned to.
 I’ve also convinced people to drink when they hadn’t planned to drink or drink as much.
 Peer pressure sucks, and I used it without realising it to get people to drink, but I’m not the only one (Davies, Law, and Hennelly, 2018).
 To me, back then, there was no reason to go out unless you were going out to get drunk.
 A view shared by others too, making ‘drinking to get drunk’ a cultural norm (Seaman and Ikegwuonu, 2010).

 Thankfully, I’m not like that anymore.
 I’m a hundred percent behind people’s choice not to drink, to only drink so much, or not to go ‘out out’.
 Recently, I’ve taken to drinking non-alcoholic beers when I’m just casually drinking.
 The availability of such drinks has got a lot better over the years, which makes drinking non-alcoholic beers a lot easier.